 Congress passes coronavirus relief package — what’s in it for kids?

 First Focus commends the passage of the $2 trillion coronavirus emergency bill, and even more, for using it to offer relief to America’s struggling families and children.
-While some of the deal’s elements will meet the most urgent needs of our nation’s children, it is far from perfect (read our statement on the bill here).
+While some of the deal’s elements will meet the most urgent needs of our nation’s children, it is far from perfect.
 In this fact sheet, we look at how each of the three Congressional relief packages affect children.

 Statements & Letters to Congress

 Selected News Coverage on COVID-19’s Effect on Children

 - A Gloomy Prediction on How Much Poverty Could Rise via New York Times